Bigyls/Bigyls-zsh-theme/README.md

 Personnal zsh theme based on "lpha3cho Oh-My-Zsh theme for pentesters".

-This is a modified version of the intheloop theme, with date, time, and IP address added for penetration testing logging.
+This is a modified version of the intheloop theme, with date, time, and IP address and plugins added for penetration testing logging.

 ![screenshot](Bigyls-zsh-theme-screenshot.png)

-## Auto install with script
+## Auto install

 ```shell
 git clone https://github.com/Bigyls/Bigyls-zsh-theme.git